labforge/bottlenose-ros2/README.md

 ```
  * Enable stereo processing and set the feature point type to ```fast9``` with a confidence threshold of ```10```
  * You can use [Foxglove studio](https://foxglove.dev/) to visualize the makers in the image

+### Point Cloud example (Stereo Only)

+Point cloud detection relies on matching feature points across the two image sensors.
+Bottlenose uses AKAZE descriptors
+internally to describe feature points.
+The point cloud hence is very sensitive to the feature point detection parameters
+from the previous example.
+You have to set the desired feature point parameters, enable sparse point matching, and
+set the parameters of the AKAZE matcher (shown above as ***Sparse Point Cloud Controls***).

 ### AI example
 ```bash